phillipgr4vy/gr4vy-docs/guides/payment-methods/index.md

 :::note Gr4vy Embed

-There is no need to use these APIs directly if you are using our Javascript SDK.
+There is no need to use these APIs directly if you are using our JavaScript SDK.
 [Gr4vy Embed](/guides/embed) automatically stores eligible payment
 methods against these APIs and can even bind them to a [buyer](/guides/buyers) you've previously created.